 Online work platforms for freelancers

-Depending on the platform you're using, you may need to sign up via the Australian website so that you can link it to your Australian bank account.
+Depending on the platform you're using, you may need to sign up via the Australian website so that you can link it to your Australian bank account (or the website for whichever country you're from).
 This will allow you to deposit the money you earn into your bank account so that you can then make repayments on your credit card.
-Alternatively, some of these work platforms offer other payment options, such as PayPal or Payoneer.
-But before relying on these services for work, take note of the fees involved (both for jobs and money transfers).

 What else should I consider?